riboviz/riboviz/docs/user/check-fasta-gff.md

-# Check FASTA and GFF files for compatibility
+# Check FASTA and GFF files for coding sequence (CDS) features

-`riboviz.tools.check_fasta_gff` checks FASTA and GGF files for equality.
+`riboviz.tools.check_fasta_gff` checks FASTA and GGF files for coding sequence (CDS) features.
 It can be run as follows:

 ```console
 $ python -m riboviz.tools.check_fasta_gff [-h] \